-\begin{rem}[Making $\|\mathcal G(z_h)\|_{V^\ast}$ fully computable] The scalar term $\langle \mathcal F(\tilde u_h), z_h\rangle$ in \eqref{eq:qoi:EJ} is directly computable once an approximation $z_h\in V$ is available.
-(If strict rigour is required, the evaluation of this duality pairing can be carried out with outward rounding/interval arithmetic at the scalar level.)
+\begin{remark}[Making $\|\mathcal G(z_h)\|_{V^\ast}$ fully computable] The scalar term $\langle \mathcal F(\tilde u_h), z_h\rangle$ in \eqref{eq:qoi:EJ} is directly computable once an approximation $z_h\in V$ is available.
+(If strict rigor is required, the evaluation of this duality pairing can be carried out with outward rounding/interval arithmetic at the scalar level.)

 It remains to obtain a guaranteed upper bound for the dual norm $\|\mathcal G(z_h)\|_{V^\ast}$, where $\mathcal G(z_h)=j_{\tilde u_h}- \mathcal L_{\tilde u_h}z_h\in V^\ast$ is defined by \eqref{eq:qoi:adj-res}.
 Because we work in the symmetric elliptic setting, $\mathcal L_{\tilde u_h}$ is the operator induced by the bilinear form $B_{\tilde u_h}$, i.e.,